-This post covers our tips for visiting Rocky Mountain National Park, and our top 5 picks for things to do in the park.
-Located within driving distance of Denver, Colorado, Rocky Mountain National Park is one of the best ‘getaway’ National Parks you can visit.
+Located within driving distance of Denver, Rocky Mountain National Park is one of the best ‘getaway’ National Parks you can visit.
 Its main park loop is easy to navigate providing short trips to the park a sense of accomplishment.
 It’s also a great park for longer vacations, as it has numerous trails and impressive landscapes to see once you get beyond the awe of the Rocky Mountains visible from the main loop (Trail Ridge Road).

 Whether you’re looking to sight-see from your car, hike, watch for wildlife, or even do backcountry exploring, Rocky Mountain National Park is a great option.
-While this post offers our highlights of Rocky Mountain National Park, it should not be read as a comprehensive guide of everything there is to do in the park.
-To be sure, you could spend weeks there and not complete all the trails or backcountry sights.
-Our full list of things could probably be accomplished in a single weekend.
-There’s a lot of great information online on the National Park Service’s website.
+While this ‘best of’ list offers highlights of Rocky Mountain National Park, it should not be read as a comprehensive guide.
+Our full list of things could be accomplished in a single weekend, but you could spend weeks there and not complete all the trails or backcountry sights.
+If you have more time, there’s a lot of great info on the National Park Service’s website.

 There are a lot of awesome ways to spend your time in Rocky Mountain National Park–let’s take a look at our favorites!